jadep1103/safeRL/README.md

-# 🚀 SafeRL: Modernized Safe Reinforcement Learning Implementation
+#  SafeRL:  Safe Reinforcement Learning Implementation

 A modern reimplementation of the **Trust Region Conditional Value at Risk (TRC)** algorithm using updated libraries and compared against **Proximal Policy Optimization (PPO)** as a baseline.
 This project updates the original implementation from older MuJoCo versions to modern mujocopy &`safety-gymnasium` environments.